Ph.D. in Religious Studies, K. U. Leuven, Belgium

 MA in Asian Religions, University of Hawaii

 Licentiate in Theology, K. U. Leuven, Belgium

 Her research interests focus on the Theology of Religions, the theory of Interreligious Dialogue, concrete questions in the Hindu-Christian and Buddhist-Christian dialogues, and the phenomenon of inculturation and intercultural theology.
-Her more purely historical or phenomenological research focuses on theories and methods in the comparative study of religions, women in world religions, and Asian new religious movements.

 The Religious Quest: Hinduism and Christianity